 Total concentrations in the slurry: For laboratory-scale samples, all concentrations of species in the slurry were direct measurements, for which stochastic calculations were carried out in the same way as for liquid concentrations.
 For PEP samples, which were centrifuged before analysis, all total slurry concentrations were calculated values.
-They were based on three measurements: concentration in the centrifuged solids, weight fraction of centrifuged solids in the slurry, and (except for solid tracers) concentration in the liquid.
+They were based on three measurements: concentration in the centrifuged solids, weight fraction of centrifuged solids in the slurry, and (except for solid tracer species) concentration in the liquid.
+The liquid concentrations of solid tracers were assumed to be zero with no uncertainty.
 See Equations (A.60) and (A.58).

 The species concentrations in the centrifuged solids and in the liquid were assigned perturbations in the standard way, based on the uncertainty data supplied by the analytical provider.
 The weight fraction of centrifuged solids did not have a supplied uncertainty.
 The fraction was calculated as the ratio of the mass centrifuged solids and the mass slurry.
 For stochastic purposes, the standard deviation of the fraction was calculated in the following way.
 For every triplicate set of samples in a test, the standard deviation of the three samples' centrifuged solids weight fractions was calculated and divided by the mean of the three fractions to give a relative standard deviation.
 The maximum relative standard deviation for all weight fractions in the test.
 It was multiplied by the measured fractions to give absolute standard deviations.
 Because there were fewer triplicate data sets in the lab scale tests than in the PEP tests, the standard deviations assigned to the same sample in the two types of test were different.
-This led to small differences (10-20%) in the standard deviation of the slurry concentration for the same sample, depending on whether the sample concentration was part of stochastic calculations for the PEP tests or the laboratory-scale tests.
+This led to small differences (10-20%) in the standard deviation of the slurry concentration for the pEP tests or the laboratory-scale tests.